Variant Effect Predictor Download and install

 Prerequisite Setup

-List of prerequisites: XCode, GCC, Perlbrew, Cpanm, Homebrew, mysql, DBI, DBD::mysql (version <=4.050)
+List of prerequisites: Xcode, GCC, Perlbrew, Cpanm, Homebrew, mysql, DBI, DBD::mysql (version <=4.050)

-XCode and GCC
+Xcode and GCC

-VEP requires XCode and GCC for installation purposes.
+VEP requires Xcode and GCC for installation purposes.
 Fortunately, recent versions of macOS will look for (and attempt to install if required) both of these when you run the following command:

 gcc -v